Greenwich Addiction Treatment Resources

-Drug Addiction and Overdose Statistics in Greenwich
+Drug Addiction Statistics in Greenwich

 Overall, the primary drug of choice in Connecticut was alcohol, followed by heroin and then marijuana.
 Of those who sought treatment, 35% were affected by alcohol addiction, 33% by heroin addiction and 13% by marijuana addiction.
 Several thousand were also addicted to opioids.

 Additionally, many of the people diagnosed with a substance use problem also exhibited signs and symptoms of other mental health issues.
 Nearly 7,000 residents of the state were affected by both addiction and mental health issues and sought out treatment for both types of issues.

 Addiction affected all age groups, though people between 18 and 34 were affected the most.
 The state of Connecticut reported that 28.3 people per 100,000 unintentionally overdosed in 2018.
 In 2015, more than 700 people in Connecticut overdosed on opiates, with four of these individuals being from Greenwich.